deliveroo/routemaster/INTERNALS.md

 (high concurrency) more than one current batch might get created.

-When the batch is either full or stale, it gets promoted to _ready_ - another _current_ batch may then be created which the first awaits delivery.
+When the batch is either full or stale, it gets promoted to _ready_ - another _current_ batch may then be created while the first awaits delivery.

 Finally, batches get deleted once they have been delivered; or when the auto-dropper removes them (because the system is running out of storage space).